JCWasmx86/mesonlsp/README.md

 I had the choice between untangling that mess or rewriting it as cleanly as possible.
 I have chosen the latter because I wanted to learn Swift.

-## Contact
-I made a matrix channel: [#mesonlsp:matrix.org](https://matrix.to/#/#mesonlsp:matrix.org) Feel free to join in case you want to ask questions, get support or contribute.

 ## Installation
 ### Install the language server
 #### Easy way